Toronto Itinerary 7 days – How to spend 2-7 days in Toronto

 CN Tower is an iconic symbol of the city of Toronto.
 Its name “CN” originally referred to Canadian National, the railway company that built the tower.
 Currently its known as Canadian National Tower.

 The tower was completed in 1976, becoming the world’s tallest free-standing structure and world’s tallest tower at the time.
+It retained this position for close to 32 years.
 Currently, its world’s number 7th tallest tower.

-Casa Loma is a castle built by Toronto businessman Henry Pallet in 1911.
+The Casa Loma is a castle built by Toronto businessman Henry Pallet in 1911.
 Its style of architecture is Gothic revival style.
-There is entry fee for the castle. $25 CAD for an adult entry.
-Learn more about Casa Loma fees and hours here
+Casa Loma means “Hill House” in Spanish.

-The castle has stories from the family of Henry Pallet.
-The castle has many rooms, gardens, cellar and stable to view.
+Today you can explore the castle, which is now a historic house museum and a Toronto landmark.
+The castle shares stories from the family of Henry Pallet.
+It has many rooms, gardens, underground cellar and stables to explore.

 Hockey Hall of Fame is located on Yonge Street in Toronto.
 Its dedicated to the history of ice hockey, it is a museum and a hall of fame.
 It holds exhibits about players, teams, National Hockey League (NHL) records, memorabilia and NHL trophies, including the Stanley Cup.

-Located in core downtown Toronto, Harbourfront neighbourhood is iconic to this city.
-This neighbourhood is located on Lake Ontario and provides stunning views of the CN Tower and the downtown skyscrapers.
+Located in core downtown Toronto, Harbourfront neighborhood is iconic landmark of this city.
+The neighborhood is located on Lake Ontario and it provides stunning views of the CN Tower and the downtown skyscrapers.